mModule/guide_hma/WhiteList.md

 # Using Whitelist mode

-You should be on the HMA Home tab at this point, if not, please open HMA from your app drawer
+You should be on the HMA Home tab at this point, if not, please open HMA from your app drawer.

-Unlike the blacklist method, in this whitelist method doesnt require creating a template, just configuring apps
+Unlike the blacklist method, this whitelist method doesnt require creating a template, just configuring apps.

 ## Configuring Apps